-FIXATION PREDICTION 5
+5 FIXATION PREDICTION

-In free viewing scenarios, humans are usually attracted by familiar objects in daily life, such as people, animals, vehicles and household objects.
+In free viewing scenarios, humans are usually attracted by familiar objects from daily life, such as people, animals, vehicles and household objects.
 Visual search of common objects serves as a top-down module of visual attention models which is complementary to the visual stimuli based bottom-up modules [8], [21].
-In this section, we extend the proposed model to locate common objects and show its application to predict human fixations together with bottom-up saliency maps.
+In this section, we extend the proposed model to locate common objects and apply it to predict human fixations together with bottom-up saliency maps.
 Among all possible object categories, the PASCAL VOC dataset provides a collection of 20 common classes [16]: